D4wnstar/pf2e-wealth-calculator/README.md

 - Prebuilt Windows Executable
     - If you are on Windows and don't want to install Python, you can download the executable file directly from the [Releases Tab](https://github.com/D4wnstar/pf2e-wealth-calculator/releases).
     - If you choose this method, don't double click on the executable file to use it!
 It won't work.
 Instead, place it in a folder of your preference, then open a terminal in that folder (in Windows 11 you can just right click on the folder and press "Open in Terminal").
-Follow the same instructions under Usage, except you change every `pf2ewc` to the name of the executable without `.exe` and prefixed by `.\`.
-For example, if you downloaded `pf2ewc-0.1.0.exe`, you would use `.\pf2ewc-0.1.0`
+Follow the same instructions under Usage, except you change every `pf2ewc` to the name of the executable prefixed by `.\`.
+For example, if you downloaded `pf2ewc-0.1.0.exe`, you can use `.\pf2ewc-0.1.0.exe`

 ## Usage